owlbarn/tutorial/book/case-image-inception/README.md

 `mix_typ8` is the second grid size reduction module in the deeper part of the network.
 It uses three branches instead of two, and each convolution branch is more complex.
 The `1x1` convolutions are again used.
-But in general it still follows the principle of performing reduction in parallel and then concatenate them together, performing an efficient feature map reduction.
+But in general it still follows the principle of performing reduction in parallel and then concatenates them together, performing an efficient feature map reduction.

 ### InceptionV3 Architecture